iniva/action-repository-dispatch/README.md

  :information_source: If you are targeting:
   - **Public repository**: The PAT only needs `public_repo` scope
   - **Private repository**: The PAT needs `repo` scope and its owner needs `write` access in the target repository

+# DEBUG
+To enable step debug logging, set the following secret in the repository that's running the workflow:
+- Secret name: `ACTIONS_STEP_DEBUG`
+- value: `true`